Message from CMSC President:

 One of the many advantages of attending the University of Illinois at Chicago College of Medicine is, in fact, our student body.
-We are the largest medical school in the country, and with that distinction, we boast one of the most passionate, diverse, and involved medical student bodies around.
-Each new class of students joins a rich history of student leadership—a history that includes the national founding of the Alpha Omega Alpha Honor Medical Society at our college in 1902 and the more recent founding of the Community Action Program in 2010.
-The quality of our students is seen in their commitment to many endeavors—from organizing health fairs for the underserved of Chicago, to lobbying Springfield and Washington, to educating our peers about their interests through guest speakers and special events.
-And, each year, UIC is host to numerous national and regional conferences—from the American Medical Student Association to the Student National Medical Association—as our students share their passions with their colleagues around the state and nation.
+We are the largest medical school in the country, and with that distinction, we boast one of the most passionate, diverse, and involved medical student bodies.
+In the more than 100 year span of this medical school’s history of leadership, it has more than simply endured the changing landscape of the university, the city, the nation, and the globe.
+UIC has embraced it and fueled it by founding the Alpha Omega Alpha Honor Medical Society in 1902, the Community Action Program in 2010, and countless achievements in between.
+Yes, we read our books, we study hard, and we have begun our climb up the statistical ladder with our standardized tests.
+But, we take to the community and organize health fairs for the underserved of Chicago, lobby in Springfield and Washington for students and patients alike, and help navigate our peers through student organizations, guest speakers, and special events.
+And every year, UIC hosts national and regional conferences—such as the American Medical Student Association and Student National Medical Association—as our students share their passions with their colleagues across the nation.

-Of course, this is medical school, and your first priority will always be your education.
+Of course, this is medical school, academics will likely reign over the rest of your priorities.
 It is no secret that your time is a precious commodity.
-But, I encourage you to find what motivates you and get involved, because there may be no better place and time for it than the years you will spend at UIC College of Medicine.
-That time spent pursuing your passions, developing relationships, and gaining leadership experience is sure to enhance your time here at UIC and hopefully will transform you into a well-rounded physician, ready to be a leader in your community.
+But, I encourage you to find what motivates you and get involved, because there may be no better place and time for it than the years you will spend at the UIC College of Medicine.
+The time spent pursuing your passions, developing relationships, and gaining leadership will only enhance your education and will hopefully transform you into a well-rounded physician, equipped to lead your community, however big or small that may be.